hafid34bba/Similar-country-partners-recommendation/README.md

 # Similar-country-partners-recommendation

-This project aim to recommend similair parnters for user according to input description and selected country name using NLP technics and clustering algorithms.
+This project aim to recommend similair parnters for user according to input description and selected <br>
+country name using NLP technics and clustering algorithms.

 # Steps involved while building the model: